Our mission is to:

 Finally, we want to be recognised as the most flexible provider of piezoelectric products.

-Meggitt A/S is part of MSS, one of the world’s leading providers of high performance sensing, monitoring, power and motion systems.
+Meggitt A/S is part of ME&E, one of the world’s leading providers of high performance sensing, monitoring, power and motion systems.
 The division’s capabilities include power generation and conversion; air data systems and flight displays; ignition systems; motion and position sensors; as well as sensing and machinery monitoring.

 Headquartered in the United Kingdom, Meggitt PLC is an international group operating in North America, Europe and Asia.
 Known for its specialised extreme environment engineering, Meggitt is a world leader in aerospace, defence and energy.
 We employ approximately 11,000 people at over 40 manufacturing facilities and regional offices worldwide.